Dog Friendly Travel

 Crabtree Falls

 Next on our list was Crabtree Falls, which had been highly recommended by family who used to live in the Charlottesville area.
-I pulled it up on the map and it was practically on the way – Perfect!
+I pulled it up on the map and it was conveniently on the way – Perfect!

 But not so fast – Trying to avoid another Rickett’s Glen incident (where Harley was pushed too far), I wanted to research the trail itself before heading straight there.
 As it turns out, the main trail has an elevation change of roughly 1,200 ft. and includes lots of steep stairs.
 As beautiful as it appeared in the photos, we were going to have to pass!